7

 exposure in so doing.

-John Alexander is Co-director of Training at Search
+About John Alexander John Alexander is Co-director of Training at Search

 Engine Workshops offering live, SEO Workshops with his

-Magic and has
+has

 taught SEO skills to people from 87 different countries world